mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 ```
 dotnet add package Microsoft.AspNetCore.Identity.EntityFrameworkCore --version 6.0.0
 ```
 - Create a database context file that will act as the bridge between the database and the `Identity` model objects it provides access to.
-Add a class file called `AppIdentityDbContext.cs` to the `Models` folder and used it to define the class shown below
+Add a class file called `AppIdentityDbContext.cs` to the `Models` folder and used it to define the class shown below.

 ```
 using Microsoft.AspNetCore.Identity;